adil-salim/adil-salim.github.io/index.md

 ## News

+- Next fall (2021), I will be at UC Berkeley, USA, as a postdoctoral researcher of the [Foundations of Data Science Institute](https://fodsi.us/) and a Simons-Berkeley research fellow.

 - I am presenting at NeurIPS 2020.
 The optimization paper in the Poster Session 3 and the sampling papers in the Poster Session 6.

 - The sessions I am co-organizing at [SIAM Conference on Optimization 2020](https://www.siam.org/conferences/cm/conference/op20) are postponed until further notice, due to Covid19 outbreak.